Peter Blau: Early life and family background

 Peter Blau was born in 1918 in Vienna, a few months before the Austro-Hungarian Empire collapsed.
 He was raised in a Jewish family as fascist power within Europe grew and Hitler's influence within Austria became increasingly evident.
 At the age of seventeen, Blau was convicted of high treason for speaking out against government repression in articles he wrote for an underground newspaper of the Social Democratic Worker's Party and was subsequently incarcerated.
 Blau was given a ten-year sentence in the federal prison in Vienna.
 He was then released shortly after his imprisonment when the ban on political activity was lifted due to the National Socialists' rise to power.
 When Nazi Germany annexed Austria, Blau attempted to escape to Czechoslovakia on March 13, 1938.
 Both Blau and his sister—who was sent to England—managed to escape.
 The rest of his family, however, decided to stay in Austria.
 Blau's original attempt to flee proved unsuccessful as he was captured by Nazi border patrol and was imprisoned for two months.
 During the two months he was detained, he was tortured, starved, and was forced to eat only lard.
 Yet, he was once again released and made his way to Prague.
 When Hitler occupied Czechoslovakia, he escaped again, returning illegally to Vienna to visit one more time with his parents.
 In the dark of night, Blau hid on a train to cross the border into France.
-There he turned himself into the Allied forces, who had not yet reversed their policy of putting anyone with a German passport—even the Jews—into labor camps.
+There he turned himself in to the Allied forces, who had not yet reversed their policy of putting anyone with a German passport—even the Jews—into labor camps.
 He spent several weeks as a POW of France crushing grapes in Bordeaux.
 When the policy about Jews was reversed, he was able to continue his journey to Le Havre, France where he received a refugee scholarship to Elmhurst College in Illinois through a group of missionaries studying at the theological seminary.
 Blau emigrated to America on the Degrasse ship and landed in New York on January 1, 1939.
 He later attended Elmhurst College, earning his degree in sociology in 1942, and becoming a United States citizen in 1943.
-Blau returned to Europe 1942 as a member of the United States Army, acting as an interrogator given his skills in the German language and was awarded the bronze star for his duties.
+Blau returned to Europe 1943 as a member of the United States Army, acting as an interrogator given his skills in the German language and was awarded the bronze star for his duties.
 It was during this time that Blau also received word that his family had been killed at Auschwitz.